What to Wear Skiing? Layers and Accessories

 A life jacket or water shoes can be necessary if you want to combine your skiing trip with other activities like snowmobiling or even a heated pool dip.
 A life jacket is essential for water-based activities, providing buoyancy and safety.
 Water shoes are ideal for keeping your feet warm and safe in and near the water.

-Wear Neck Gaiters or Balaclavas During Skiing
+Neck Gaiters or Balaclavas

 Wearing a balaclava or neck gaiter when skiing helps shield your face from the cold and wind.
 Wear Disposable or rechargeable hand and toe warmers on skiing to provide extra comfort in cold conditions